jeantimex/generator-react-webpack-scaffold/README.md

 });
 ```

-###Coverage Report
+###5.
+Coverage Report

-Code coverage report is geneated by `istanbul`. `npm run coveralls` will submit the coverage report to coveralls.io.
+Code coverage report is geneated by `istanbul`. `npm run coveralls` will submit the coverage report to [coveralls.io](https://coveralls.io/).

+You can setup passing thresholds for statements, branches, functions and lines.

 **Example**:
 ```